 The degree may be earned by full or part-time study.
 Most courses will be offered in the evening, although some will be offered during the day or on weekends.

-- A completed application form with the application fee.
+- A completed Graduate School application for admission with the application fee.

 - Three letters of recommendation.

 - A brief (two-page) statement of purpose or a writing sample.

 - Minimum GPA of a 3.0 for the last 60 credits of undergraduate study.
 Satisfactory scores on the Graduate Record Examination (GRE), Graduate Management Admissions Test (GMAT), or Law School Admissions Test (LSAT) are required if the GPA is less than 3.0.
 Note: All students who seek funding must take one of these standardized tests, preferably the GRE.

 - The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 Consult the English Proficiency section of the Graduate Bulletin Application and Admission Procedures page for more information.

 - Some foundational course work may be required for those students who did not major in criminal justice as an undergraduate.
 This decision will be made by the MACJ Program Coordinator after a close review of the undergraduate transcript.

 - In exceptional cases, the program may also approve admission by reason of special backgrounds, abilities, and interests.